bircni/git-statuses/README.md

   [DIR]  Directory to scan [default: .]

 Options:
   -d, --depth <DEPTH>        Recursively scan all subdirectories to the given depth.
-If set to 1, only the current directory is scanned [default: 1]
+If set to 1, only the current directory is scanned.
+If set to -1, all subdirectories are scanned. (this may take a while) [default: 1]
   -r, --remote               Show remote URL
-  -c, --condensed        Use a condensed layout
+  -c, --condensed            Use a condensed layout -s, --summary              Show a summary of the scan -f, --fetch                Run a fetch before scanning to update the repository state Note: This may take a while for large repositories
-      --summary          Show a summary of the scan -f, --fetch            Run a fetch before scanning to update the repository state Note: This may take a while for large repositories
+  -l, --legend               Print a legend explaining the color codes and statuses used in the output
-  -l, --legend           Print a legend explaining the color codes and statuses used in the output -s, --subdir <SUBDIR>  Look in a specific subdir if it exists for each folder This can be useful, if you don't checkout in a folder directly but in a subfolder like `repo-name/checkout`
+      --subdir <SUBDIR>      Look in a specific subdir if it exists for each folder This can be useful, if you don't checkout in a folder directly but in a subfolder like `repo-name/checkout`
-  -h, --help             Print help
+      --completions <SHELL>  Generate shell completions [possible values: bash, elvish, fish, powershell, zsh] -p, --path                 Show the path to the repository -n, --non-clean            Only show non clean repositories -i, --interactive          Enable interactive mode to select and interact with repositories -h, --help                 Print help
   -V, --version              Print version
 ```

 ## Output